-This program will prepare students for statistical careers or for entrance into top PhD programs in statistics or biostatistics.
+This program will prepare students for statistics and data science careers or for entrance into top PhD programs in statistics or biostatistics.
 Graduates will understand the theoretical foundation of and be able to perform advanced statistical methods.
 Also, graduates will be able to identify applicable statistical methods to collaborate in research and in consulting problems.